ironsheep/P2-OctoSerial-subsystem/README.md

 - Validated with serial decoding logic analyzer
 - Tested Raspberry Pi <-> P2
 - Tested P2 <-> P2
 ```

 ### Known Issues

 We have more plans in the works:

-- Find and document at this repo the highest speeds the driver can do against various devices without data loss
+- Characterize: Find and document at this repo the highest speeds the driver can do against various devices without data loss
 - Add more discrete port control if users find a need (e.g., 2-stop bits, etc.)

 ## How to Contribute